Analysis | From the election to the riot, nearly a third of Facebook’s top link posts were from right-wing media

 Perhaps.
 It is certainly the case that tools such as Parler, which was removed from key application stores for its lack of content moderation, played a more obvious role in setting up the events themselves.
 But Sandberg should not pat her company on the back too hard: It is still a potent vehicle for misinformation.

-The New York Times’ Kevin Roose built a Twitter account which pushes out data on the top 10 best-performing link-posts on the site from U.S.-based pages each day.
+The New York Times’ Kevin Roose built a Twitter account that pushes out data on the top 10 best-performing link-posts on the site from U.S.-based pages each day.
 It tracks the creators of the individual items which receive the most interactions — shares, reactions and so on.
 And day after day, the best-performing content comes from right-wing creators.

 Consider Dan Bongino.
 Bongino is a former New York City police officer who now runs a right-wing website and contributes to Fox News.
 For all of his performative consternation about social media companies in the wake of Trump’s ouster from Twitter and Facebook, Bongino manages to consistently produce some of the best-performing content on the site.